sayomaki/reallydangerous/README.md

 #### signer.sign(value)
 * `value` {String} The value to be signed

 Returns signed string with timestamp

 #### signer.unsign(data[, maxAge])
 * `data` {String} Signed value
-* `maxAge` {Number} Max age time in milliseconds Returns original value if signature is correct and age is less than maxAge(if defined), else throw BadSignature error
+* `maxAge` {Number} Max age time in milliseconds

+Returns original value if signature is correct and age is less than maxAge(if defined), else throw BadSignature error

 #### signer.timestamp(data)
 * `data` {String} Signed value

-Returns created timestamp if signature is correct, else throw BadSignature error
+Returns created timestamp (in milliseconds) if signature is correct, else throw BadSignature error